Zenith-the-realest/school-vault/Notes/Biology/Ecosystems.md

 1. Producers - organisms that make their own food via **photosynthesis,** i.e plants and algae.
 2. Consumers - organisms that **can't** make their own food, and eat **other organisms.** to gain energy.
 All animals are consumers.
-3. Decomposers - a special group of consumers that gain energy by feeding on **dead or decaying materials.**
+3. Decomposers - a special group of consumers that gain energy by feeding on **dead or decaying materials, which also help to recycle these dead materials**

 ## How do these organisms transfer energy?